 The museum of the Great Patriotic War

-is a great place to come for everyone interested in WWII history .
+is a great place to come for everyone interested in WWII history.
 The museum features very impressive dioramas depicting major battles during the war.
-The tour of the museum lasts 1 - 1,5 hour.
+The tour of the museum lasts 1 - 1,5 hours.

 Holocaust memorial synagogue

 .
-During your tour of the Victory park you can visit the synagogue which commemorates Jews perished in WWII.
+During your tour of the Victory park, you can visit the synagogue which commemorates Jews perished in WWII.
 It is hard to imagine that about 3 million Jews died on the territory of the former Soviet Union.
-The synagogue has a small museum which tells the story of Russian Jews before Revolution and about the Holocaust.
+The synagogue has a small museum that tells the story of Russian Jews before the Revolution and about the Holocaust.